JBrVJxsc/xk6-encryption/README.md

 # k6-encryption-extension

-A k6 extension that provides AES-128-GCM encryption and decryption capabilities, compatible with the Coupang encryption service implementation.
+A k6 extension that provides AES-128-GCM encryption and decryption capabilities, with support for both standard and configurable custom formats.

 ## Features